Pragyat-Nikunj/Password-Generator/README.md

 - Adjust the password length using the slider.
 - Toggle the checkboxes to include numbers and/or special characters.
+- The password will always include at least one number or special character if selected.
+- View the password strength indicator below the controls.
 - Click "Copy" to copy the generated password to your clipboard.

 ## Technologies Used